stateoftheartai/sotaai/docs/sotaai/cv/README.md

 - [Detectron2](https://github.com/facebookresearch/detectron2)

-Together, these libraries offer **models** and **datasets** for tasks spanning from object detection and scene segmentation to image super-resolution and human activity recognition.
+Together, these libraries offer **models** and **datasets** for tasks spanning from Object Detection and Scene Segmentation to Image Super-resolution and Human Activity Recognition.

 As previously mentioned, the common interfaces between all libraries are still under development.
 The progress for each of them with respect to the